geneontology/obographs/README-owlmapping.md

 ## LogicalDefinitionAxioms

-All logical definitions go in a logicalDefinitionAxioms array object, placed immediately under the graph object
+All logical definitions go in a logicalDefinitionAxioms array object, placed immediately under the meta object

 Given: